What we do

 We provide a community venue that houses a number of offers that anyone can use, be involved in and benefit from, this includes;

-- A pay as you feel shop, pay as you feel for products such as clothing, CD's, DVD's, ect.
+- A pay as you feel shop, pay as you feel for products such as clothing, CD's, DVD's, etc

-- A social supermarket where we sell discounted food.
+- A social supermarket where we sell intercepted food at heavily discounted prices.

 - Work placements for community members, university/college students and Princes Trust or Duke of Edinburgh volunteers.

-- A community hub that is for anyone who wishes to run community activities, workshops, meetings or pop up event as well as any individuals and Artisans who would just like to perform.
+- A community hub for anyone who wishes to run community activities, workshops, meetings or pop up events, as well as any individuals and artisans who would just like to perform.

 - Business pop-up space for people to use in order to set up business events or test small business ideas in a friendly environment free from pressure.

 - Alternative trading for individuals and community members who may wish to sell local products.

-Our name is the golden thread of the work that we do and the logo is the shape of a finger print, depicts that everyone has a stake in our community and can leave a fingerprint.
+Our name is the golden thread of the work that we do and the logo is the shape of a finger print, this shows that everyone has a stake in our community and can leave a fingerprint.